All Conditions & Treatments

 Can I kneel on my knee replacement?

 It is perfectly safe to kneel on a knee replacement once your incision is completely healed.
-However, most people find it relatively uncomfortable, and if you are going to kneel, it is recommended that you put a pad or pillow underneath your knee to make it more comfortable.
+However, most people find it relatively uncomfortable, and if you are going to kneel, it is recommended that you use a pad or pillow underneath your knee to make it more comfortable.

 Authors